ascopes/java-compiler-testing/README.md

 processors.

-All test cases are designed to be as stateless as possible, with facilities to produce in-memory file systems (using Google's JIMFS API) or using OS-provided temporary directories.
+All test cases are designed to be as stateless as possible, with facilities to produce in-memory file systems or using OS-provided temporary directories.
 All file system mechanisms are complimented with a fluent API that enables writing expressive declarations without unnecessary boilerplate.